aredoubles/caskconfig/README.md

 Please submit all pull requests against *-wip branches.
 PRs should really be for things that improve functionality in a system agnostic manner.
 If you'd just like to add programs and applications that work for you, fork away!
 Of course, if there's something everyone should absolutely use (e.g. a QL plugin which works for everyone), I'd be glad to add it in.

 ## Author

+Thanks to the original author from which I forked most of this:

 **Kenneth Lim**
 + http://kenlimmj.com